twisted/twisted/docs/projects/core/howto/servers.rst

 It is usually useful to be able to offer the same service on multiple ports or network addresses.
 This is why the ``Factory`` does not listen to connections, and in fact does not know anything about the network.
-See :doc:`the endpoints documentation <endpoints>` for more information, or :api:`twisted.internet.interfaces.IReactorTCP.listenTCP <listenTCP>` and the other ``IReactor*.listen*`` APIs for the lower level APIs that endpoints are based on.
+See :doc:`the endpoints documentation <endpoints>` for more information, or :api:`twisted.internet.interfaces.IReactorTCP.listenTCP <IReactorTCP.listenTCP>` and the other ``IReactor*.listen*`` APIs for the lower level APIs that endpoints are based on.

 This document will explain each step of the way.